pydantic/pydantic/docs/concepts/models.md

 #> {'item': {'value': 1}}
 ```

 1. When the generic isn't parametrized, the input data is validated against the generic bound.
    Given that `ItemBase` has no fields, the `item` field information is lost.
-2. In this case, the runtime type information is provided explicitly, so the input data is validated against the
+2. In this case, the runtime type information is provided explicitly via the generic parametrization,
-   `IntItem` class and the serialization output matches what's expected.
+   so the input data is validated against the `IntItem` class and the serialization output matches what's expected.

 ## Dynamic model creation